healthchecks/healthchecks/CONTRIBUTING.md

 * Add a logo in `/static/img/integrations/`.
 * Update the icon font (it's a little tricky to do, I can take care of that).

-If you intend to contribute the new integration to the Healthchecks project (as opposed to maintaining it in a separate fork), please open an issue and discuss it first.